 There are two search modes in Folderit: Live Search and Deep Search (with OCR and more).

 Deep Search can be accessed when you click on the Search button (magnifying glass).
-Now search will be conducted from file content (with the help of Optical Character Recognition or OCR technology) as well, in addition to metadata and file/folder names.
+Now search will be conducted from file content (with the help of Optical Character Recognition or OCR technology) in addition to metadata and file/folder names.
 OCR-powered content search will find search terms from PDF, Docx and other text documents, but also from PNG and JPG images that include text — from scans or photographs of paper documents for example.

 In Deep Search mode you can also filter the result to display only results from file names, folder names, metadata, content (OCR) or notes.
 By clicking on the Advanced Search button more search refinement tools open.
 Advanced Search allows you to search within a date range, file extensions (where only the extensions your files in Folderit actually have are displayed), Tags, Signers and from your own custom metadata fields.